gmx-io/gmx-synthetics/README.md

 Contracts for GMX Synthetics.

-# Overview
+# General Overview

-The contracts outline a system for swaps and perp trading.
+This section provides a general overview of how the contracts work.

+For a Technical Overview, please see the section further below.

+## Markets

-Markets are created with a long collateral token, short collateral token and index token.
+Markets support both spot and perp trading, they are created by specifying a long collateral token, short collateral token and index token.

 Examples: